raymondworkshop/dev.programming/js/README.md

 #### notes
 * data structures
-    - num, booleans, strings are the atoms
+    - primitive values: num, booleans, strings
         + immutable and cannot be changed
+        +  copied "as a whole value"

     - arrays and objects are used to group values into a single value
         + arrays  - sequence of values
         + objects - dict
             + reference  - binding
             + mutable

-* JSON

-* abstraction
-    - function

-* JS Function is a value **representing an "action"**

-* object is stored and copied "by **reference**", while primitive values: strings, numbers, booleans, etc are copied "as a whole value"
+        + object is stored and copied "by **reference**"

+* JS functions are regular **values** **representing an "action"**
+    - higher-order functions allow us to **abstract over actions**, not just values
+        + pass function values to other functions

+* OOP
+    - divide programs into smaller pieces and **make each piece responsible for managing its own state**
+    - different pieces interact with each other through **interfaces**
+        + pieces are modeled using objects
+        + their interface consists of a specific set of methods and properities

+    - encapsulation
+        + separate interface from implementation

 * class
     - in JS, a class is a kind of function